rbw/pysnow/docs/usage/request.rst

 Getting a single record
 ------------------------

-Here we'll utilize `get_one()`, a convenience function for getting a single record without having to use a generator.
+Here we'll utilize get_one(), a convenience function for getting a single record without having to use a generator.

+See the :meth:`pysnow.Request.get_one` documentation for more details.

 .. code-block:: python